origen-hub/origen-core-public/docs/public/architecture/00-top-level.md

 * Loads Maps
 * Loads Navigators
-* Resolves Sidecars
+* Resolves Backpacks
-* Compiles everything into IR
+* Compiles everything into a Route
 The Compass is the heart of OriGen’s planning model.

 ### Maps (Declarative Workflows)